top of page

 • Don’t run too often, and don’t run more than what your body is capable of.
 Overtraining could result in injury, decreased performance and loss of motivation.

-Outdoor Exercise #4: Bench Hops
+Outdoor exercises #4: Bench hops

-A woman performing bench hops as part of an outdoor fitness routine.
+A woman performing bench hops outdoors.

 Muscles Worked: bench hops primarily stimulate the muscles of the lower body – the quadriceps, gluteus maximus and gastrocnemius.
 But they also exercise muscles of the upper body and core.
 Because the hopper has to support him or herself when hopping the bench, the arms must momentarily support and stabilise the body as it traverses the bench.
 It’s for this reason why, after performing 50 continuous bench hops, you will walk away with a triceps, anterior deltoid and pectorals pump.